ksbhat/theft-alarm/README.md

 Idea ignition by		: Ashoka Sathanur

-Testing by acting as a thief	: Roshan Bharath Das
+Testing by literally acting as a thief	: Roshan Bharath Das

 Vrije Universiteit, Amsterdam, The Netherlands.